-Teslas are not more prone to fire than other cars, says NTSB investigator
+Teslas Are Not More Prone To Fire Than Other Cars, Says NTSB Investigator

 Amid its ongoing investigation into two Tesla accidents earlier this year, an investigator from the National Transport Safety Board (NTSB) has stated that the Elon Musk-led company’s electric cars are not more prone to fires than other vehicles on the road today.

 The NTSB’s statement was related to ABC7 investigative reporter Lisa Fletcher.
-According to Survival Factors Investigator Tom Barth, the NTSB has not found any indication that Teslas are more fire-prone than other vehicles.
-Barth also attributed the number of reported Tesla fires simply due to the popularity of the electric cars themselves.
+According to Survival Factors investigator Tom Barth, the NTSB has not found any indication that Teslas are more fire-prone than other vehicles.
+Barth also attributed the number of reported Tesla fires to the popularity of the electric cars themselves.

 “We do not have an indication that Teslas are any more prone than any other electric vehicles in these sorts of events.
 Any vehicle, whether it’s gas-powered or electric-powered has the potential to catch fire.
 And when you’re looking at these very severe events… You know, bad things can happen,” the NTSB investigator said.

 The NTSB is currently investigating two fatal accidents involving Teslas earlier this year.
 The first investigation was caused by an accident involving a Model X on Autopilot crashing into a highway barrier near Mountain View, CA last March.
-Due to the absence of a crash attenuator, the Model X smashed into a concrete barrier with such intensity that its entire front end was ripped off and its battery pack was punctured, resulting in a fire that took ~200 gallons of water and foam to extinguish.
+Due to the absence of a crash attenuator, the Model X smashed into a concrete barrier with such intensity that its entire front end was ripped off and its battery pack was punctured, resulting in a fire that took approximately 200 gallons of water and foam to extinguish.
 According to a preliminary report published by the NTSB, the ill-fated Model X’s battery pack reignited five days after the accident.

 The NTSB’s second investigation was triggered by an accident involving a Tesla Model S in FL.
-The Model S was not on Autopilot when the crash happened, but because the car was traveling 116 mph in a 30 mph zone, the electric car’s battery pack was breached due to the impact, resulting in a fire that took the life of the driver and a passenger.
+The Model S was not on Autopilot when the crash happened, but because the car was traveling 116 mph, the electric car’s battery pack was breached due to the impact, resulting in a fire that took the life of the driver and a passenger.
 The car’s battery also reignited after the totaled vehicle was brought into the storage yard, according to Reuters.

 Sylvia, a self-confessed seriously mechanically and electrically challenged 70 year old woman from central QLD, recently completed a 20,396 km clock-wise round Australia trip in her Tesla Model S. Bravo !! pic.twitter.com/n1jWl8eoX8